csbg/SplineOmics/README.md

 ## 📘 Introduction

-Welcome to `SplineOmics`, an R package designed to streamline the analysis of omics time-series data, followed by automated HTML report generation.
+Welcome to `SplineOmics`, an R package designed to streamline the analysis of -omics time-series data, followed by automated HTML report generation.

 ### Is the SplineOmics package of use for me?

-If you have omics data over time, the package will help you to run `limma` with splines, decide on which parameters to use, perform the clustering, run GSEA and show result plots in HTML reports.
+If you have -omics data over time, the package will help you to run `limma` with splines, decide on which parameters to use, perform the clustering, run GSEA and show result plots in HTML reports.